 There is concern these days about the world into which we are bringing children.
 What kind of future will they have in this great land of America?
 Is it as promising as once it was?

 When we suddenly had three little boys enter the family all at the same time, it got me to thinking about things like that.

 They were born just months apart; three grand-babies for my lucky sister.
 It was such a surprise when her married children announced they were all pregnant, one after the other.
 She could not wait to have all three babies in one place at one time.

 This summer it happened.
 The whole family gathered – from Chicago, New Jersey, Virginia – and celebrated the first birthdays of all three babies.

-I was thinking my future and yours lies in the hands of these three baby men, and thousands like them who are just coming into our world, our society, our environment.
+I was thinking my future and yours lie in the hands of these three baby men and thousands like them who are just coming into our world, our society, and our environment.
 What values will they have as they grow up?
 What morals will they uphold?
 What will the world expect of them?

 The only thing I could predict for sure is that they will all be different from the way I was brought up.
 Very different.
 Better?
 Worse?
 History has yet to tell.

 But as I kissed their sweet cheeks and felt the warmth of their smiles, I felt that my future was in good hands.